Equipment

 Bindings

 Ski touring bindings allow the heel to move freely while remaining clipped at the toe.
-There are two options when it comes to ski touring: frame bindings and tech bindings.
-You need to know that your bindings fit your boots.
+There are two main types: frame bindings and tech bindings.
+Whatever you choose, make sure your bindings are compatible with your boots.

-Frame bindings are somewhat like traditional alpine bindings with a frame that runs from the toe to the heel.
-They have integrated brakes and adjustable release settings, and most are compatible with both specialist touring boots and normal ski boots.
-However, although good for people new to ski touring in general, we advise against them for Everest in the Alps because they’re heavier and more rigid: great for downhill but not so good for ascending.
+Frame bindings resemble traditional alpine bindings, with a frame running from toe to heel.
+They have integrated brakes and adjustable release settings, and many are compatible with both touring and regular ski boots.
+While suitable for beginners, we don’t recommend them for Everest in the Alps – they are heavier and more rigid, which makes downhill skiing easier but ascending more tiring.

 Poles